Easy Guide To Rotary Screw Air Compressors (2022 Edition)

 Figure 7: Secondary separation filter

-Once the compressed air leaves the primary separation tank, it is nearly oil-free.
+Compressed air is nearly oil-free once it leaves the primary separation tank.
 The remaining oil mist mixed with the air will enter the secondary separation filter, a coalescing filter.
 This filter includes a membrane material that gathers the remaining oil particles and circulates the oil back into the primary oiling system.
 The air leaving the coalescing filter is considered oil-free.

 The secondary separation filter can be attached to the primary separation tank or mounted remotely on its filter manifold.
 Figure 6 includes the primary separation filter (labeled Stage 1) and the secondary separation filter (Stage 2).